 - The Daily Scrum Meeting is attended by the Product Owner as often as possible to answer questions from the team on the "What?" and to stay up to date on the Sprint progress.

 The Daily Scrum Meeting Process

-The Daily Scrum Meeting has a set flow with 3 key Daily Standup questions and good preparation.
+The Daily Scrum Meeting has usually a set flow with three key Daily Standup questions to structure the meeting and good preparation.

 - The Development Team - possibly supported by the Scrum Master - determines the place and time for the Daily Standup.
 Both should remain constant for all upcoming Daily Standup meetings.